lgtm-migrator/CuteHMI/README.md

 By default Qbs will compile all the products (tools and extension), even if they are not needed for a project.
 To build only specific product use `--products | -p` [build option](https://doc.qt.io/qbs/cli-build.html#op-op-op-op-products-op-op-op-op-p-op-lt-op-name-op-gt-op-op-op-op-op-op-lt-op-name-op-gt-op-op-op-op-op-op-op-op-op).
-For example following command will build only `CuteHMI.Examples.SimpleView.2` extension and its dependencies, using default configuration.
+For example, the following command will build only `CuteHMI.Examples.SimpleView.2` extension and its dependencies, using default configuration.

 ```